billwear/billwear.github.io/README.md

 - **Start Small, Build Big**: Like a mosaic, small pieces create something beautiful.
 Plus, fewer lawsuits for improper construction.

-- **Network Like a Pro**: After all, who else will appreciate your "I'm not a robot" jokes?
+- **Network Like a Pro**: Sharing your time, passions, and life with others might just make you happier.
+After all, even the best dad jokes need need *someone* to groan back at you.

 - **Be Yourself**: Even a bent wire can light up a room, especially in a modern art exhibit.